Mahi Ko at Waikele

 At least one listing for Mahi Ko at Waikele explicitly advertises 'split A/C in the living room,' matching the 1/20 MLS entries with ACSPL checked.
 This indicates some units in the building have ductless mini‑split systems and that the building allows them.
 Even if not widespread, buyers seeking split A/C options would find this relevant.

-Double-wall construction is strongly supported by the MLS data: 17 of 20 current listings include the DOUWAL code.
-None of the supplied public remarks explicitly mention or dispute it, so the evidence points to a stable building-level construction attribute rather than a copy-paste error.
+Double-wall construction is strongly supported by 17 of 20 current MLS listings containing the DOUWAL code.
+None of the supplied public remarks explicitly mention double-wall construction, but the high proportion across listings and previously High confidence indicate consistent building-level evidence rather than a single agent entry.

 No analysis available